-Second line of defense The monitoring of the business and central units is carried out by various interdisciplinary functions (Group Controlling Central Department, Group Legal/ Compliance Central Department, Group Risk Management Central Department, and the actuarial function) that are also part of the organizational structure of the ICS.
-They specify standards for the design and monitoring of controls and for the handling of risk.
+Second line of defense The monitoring of the business and central units is carried out by various interdisciplinary functions (Group Controlling Central Department, Group Legal/ Compliance Central Department, Group Risk Management Central Department, Actuarial Function Central Department) that are also part of the organizational structure of the ICS.
+They specify standards for the design and monitoring of controls and for the hand-ling of risk.